 Surprise!
 Maybe not, but M&Ms have been around since 1941 and have been through a world war carried all they way to space.
+Whether you’re young or old, married or single, this is probably your favorite candy.
 Explains a lot really.
 The company generated $406.7 million in 2016, selling $417.7 million units.

 - Reese’s Peanut Butter Cups

 Harry Burnett Reese was a former employee of Milton S. Hershey who broke away to start his own business.
 The product was a hit countrywide until Hershey bought the company for $23.5 million.
 It’s still a hit all these decades later, generating $23.5 million in 2016, from the sale of 366.2 million units.

 Mars, who own Snickers, call it the world’s most popular chocolate bar, but it’s kinda the third in the US.
 Anyway, it’s a 1930 invention named after the Mars family’s favorite horses, with 99 tons of peanuts used to make an approximate 15 million Snickers a day.
 They generated $386.2 million through the sale of 405.3 million in 2016.

 Next on the list is Hershey himself.
 Presenting one of the oldest candy in America, it was first made in 1900 (guess by who).
 Originally made so everyone could enjoy milk chocolate, they generated $249 million through the sale of 264.6 million units a year.